rintnetwork/front-end/src/content/glossary/index.md

 ### Decentralized Autonomous Organization (DAO) {#dao}

 A company or other organization that operates without hierarchical management.
-DAO may also refer to a contract named "The DAO" launched on April 30, 2016, which was then hacked in June 2016; this ultimately motivated a [hard fork](#hard-fork) (codenamed DAO) at block 1,192,000, which reversed the hacked DAO contract and caused Ethereum and Ethereum Classic to split into two competing systems.
+DAO may also refer to a contract named "The DAO" launched on April 30, 2016, which was then hacked in June 2016; this ultimately motivated a [hard fork](#hard-fork) (codenamed DAO) at block 1,192,000, which reversed the hacked DAO contract and caused ethereum and ethereum Classic to split into two competing systems.

 <DocLink to="/dao/" title="Decentralized Autonomous Organizations (DAOs)" />